 The easiest way to find something is to write a search word in the search field at the front page of the Archives.
 In the vast majority of cases this will be fully sufficient to obtain a satisfactory result.

 This type of search will produce hits in all categories of the Archives – Documents, Chronology, Persons, Subjects and Related Articles.
 The search result is shown at the page for the advanced search with links to search hits in all categories.

 There are free text search fields in each category of the Archives.
 A search here will only produce hits in the given category.

-In all categories the free text search can be limited with the so-called Boolean operators AND, OR and NOT.
-To this is added wildcard searches using *.
+In all categories the free text search can be extended with wildcard searches using *.
 Here follows search examples in all of the categories of the Archives.